bytebang/moodle-mod_activitymap/README.md

 The main-direction of the graph can be either `Top -> Down` or `Left -> Right` (or the other way around) and influences the visual appearence of the graph.
 If `Top -> Down` is selected then the graph is laid out from top to bottom - meaning that the directed edges  tend to go from top to bottom.

 #### Section background color
 It is possible to group the action nodes by their section they appear in.
 This option defines the background color of this grouping.
-If you choose `Random`, then every block will have its distinct color.
+If you choose `Random`, then every block will have its distinct color - but blocks with the same name will have the same color.

 #### Element shape
 The actions can appear in different shapes.
 Here you can define which shape should be used.